 You’re feeling it full force — the impact of the economic downturn — and so are your customers.
 For the last two quarters, conversations have turned from “How do I expand?” to “How do I contract and cut costs?”
 Resellers, in the race to find projects and products that can help their customers reduce costs, also need to find solutions that will increase efficiency.

 Most cost savings storage solutions — inline compression, data deduplication and even archiving — all involve putting more data in the same or less space.
 But even with these tools in place, your customers still have to manage an ever-increasing volume of data.
+Putting more of it into the same space does not make the management of it easier.
+Even archiving – it puts more data into a different, less expensive space and, while it does reduce some primary storage operational costs, it introduces an archive process that needs to be managed and monitored.

 In most IT shops, all this is happening while staffs are shrinking, whether through layoffs or attrition.
 “Do more with less” has become “Do a lot more with a lot less.”